OrianaVenture/VentureValheim/MiningCaves/README.md

 ### Adding Caves

-* If creating a new world with this mod installed the caves will be added automatically on world generation.
+* If creating a **new world** with this mod installed the caves will be added automatically on world generation.
-* If you are adding this to an existing world you can run the vanilla "genloc" command to add caves to unexplored areas of the map.
+* If you are adding this to an **existing world** you can run the vanilla ``genloc`` command to add caves to unexplored areas of the map.
 Be aware this can change the positions of unexplored boss locations and can make your map pins inaccurate.
 * If your map is heavily explored you will need to use another mod to automatically add the locations to explored areas.

+#### Configure Amounts

+There are three configuration options to set the cave amounts generated on world creation and when running the ``genloc`` command.
+When vanilla updates with new locations this command may be run automatically for you when you upgrade your game version.
+Make sure these values are set in your configuration to the desired amount.
+They do not sync to players since they are only used on the server or client generating the world.

+Set to 0 to prevent adding that particular cave to your world.
+Values over 50 are not recommended since this can crowd out your world and prevent vanilla locations from spawning in their expected amounts.
+If using other mods that add locations you may want to reduce the amount of caves spawned to make space for those.

+#### Confirming Success

 Use the find command such as "find VV_SilverCave 50" in game after creating a world to have all these locations added to your map as pins.
 This will help you ensure the world had a good spawn.
 Example of the warning message displayed in your log file on a bad spawn after initial world generation: